mantidproject/documents/Design/indexing_rollout_notes.md

   ```

 - Should we set default detector IDs?
-  This is was workspaces are doing currently, but it does not really make sense.
+  This is what workspaces are doing currently, but it does not really make sense.
   Probably we should find a better way if setting sensible detector IDs once an instrument has been set.
-  This is something that potentially needs to be decided together with other decisions regarding Instrument-2.0.
+  This is something that potentially needs to be planned together with other decisions regarding Instrument-2.0.

 ## NearestNeighbours